YuXiang-Dong/Arduino_Catch_Phrase/README.md

 and take you a fraction of the time to completely duplicate it using an Arduino!

 ## Hardware Requirements (optional - only if you already have them!):
-Arduino
+one Arduino <br>
-7 Segment Display
+one 7 Segment Display <br>
-7 220-ohm Resistors
+seven 220-ohm Resistors

 ## Project Functional Requirements:
 Phase 1: Design the circuit and complete the coding on Tinkercad to duplicate the functional circuit you submitted for Project #2.
 All the requirements are the same as project #2 in terms of displaying your output.